lcharleux/2025-03_Scientific_Python_SIE/README.md

 ## PEDAGOGICAL APPROACH

 The proposed pedagogical approach is based on examples, individually and collectively according to the participants' research themes.
 Through these examples, basic skills associated with scientific programming as well as tools more specific to certain themes are addressed.

-## REQUIREMENTS

-The prerequisites of the module are minimal:

-- Come with a laptop with an internet connection.
-- A GITHub account.

-### SOFTWARE INSTALL:

-Follow the instructuctions on our teaching website [Positron](https://symmehub.github.io/positron/setup/setup.html#installing-python)

 ## SKILLS